rmit-s3698341-deepika-gill/shedaCodeTest/README.md

 # shedaCodeTest

 ## Technologies used:
--- HTML5
+- HTML5
--- CSS
+- CSS
--- Bootstrap 4
+- Bootstrap 4
--- Pandas and Matplotlib for Data Visualisation
+- Python 2.7 along with Pandas and Matplotlib for Data Visualisation

 ## Data Visualisation
--- used automobile dataset from the UCI repository
+- used automobile dataset from the UCI repository